Youngstown and Mahoning Ohio Salvation Army assistance programs.

 People of all ages, religions and backgrounds may qualify for any one or more of these programs Participation in spiritual activities will not be required as a condition for receiving assistance.

+Resources vary based on year and funding levels.
+Not every applicant can be assisted.
 For more information about the following programs and services, call or stop by the following centers in Mahoning County.

 1501 Glenwood Ave, Youngstown, Ohio, dial (330) 746-8403